Oteley History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Oteley Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Oteley family to Ireland
+Migration of the Oteley family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Oteley surname or a spelling variation of the name include: Thomas Otley, who is on record in Virginia in 1618; Abraham and Adam Otley, who both arrived in Lynn, Massachusetts in 1641; Darcy Oatly, who was on record in Virginia in 1657.